alphaonlines/AlphaPulse/README.md

 ```
 AlphaPulse/
-├── index.html          # Main HTML file
-├── script.js           # JavaScript with API integrations
-├── style.css           # Styling
+├── src/
+│   ├── css/
+│   ├── js/
+│   │   ├── components/
+│   │   ├── config/
+│   │   ├── services/
+│   │   └── utils/
+│   └── main.js
 ├── .env                # Environment variables (API keys)
 ├── .gitignore          # Git ignore file
+├── index.html          # Main HTML file
 ├── package.json        # Project metadata
+├── vite.config.js      # Vite configuration
 └── README.md           # This file
 ```

-## Customization

-- **Refresh Interval**: Change `REFRESH_INTERVAL` in `.env` and `script.js` (in milliseconds)
-- **Styling**: Modify `style.css` to change colors, fonts, and layout
-- **API Endpoints**: Update API calls in `script.js` for different data fields

 ## Troubleshooting

 ### CORS Issues
-If you encounter CORS errors, use a local web server (see setup instructions) instead of opening the HTML file directly.
+If you encounter CORS errors, ensure you are running the application using `npm run dev` and not by opening the `index.html` file directly.

 ### API Errors
 - Check that your access tokens are valid and not expired
 - Ensure your Facebook Page ID is correct
 - Verify Instagram permissions are properly configured
+- Check the browser's developer console for more specific error messages.

 ### Data Not Loading
 - Open browser developer tools to check console for errors
-- Verify API credentials are correctly entered
+- Verify API credentials in your `.env` file are correct and prefixed with `VITE_`
 - Check network connectivity

 ## Deployment

-This application can be deployed to any static hosting service:
+This application can be deployed to any static hosting service that supports Vite builds:
 - Netlify
 - Vercel
 - GitHub Pages
-- AWS S3 + CloudFront

-Simply upload the files and ensure your environment variables are configured for production.
+You will need to configure your environment variables in the hosting provider's settings.

 ## License